 This CASE Report proposes prescriptive and performance compliance pathways for allelectric multifamily buildings that use high efficiency electric appliances for all regulated and non-regulated end uses.
-This topic builds on the 2019 Title 24, Part 6 prescriptive requirements for low-rise residential buildings that allow individual heat pump water heaters and heat pump space heating in both the prescriptive approach as well as standard systems in the performance approach.
-The limitation of 2019 Title 24, Part 6 is that the dual baseline option for water heating is only available for multifamily buildings with individual water heaters, while the dual baseline option for heating ventilation and air conditioning (HVAC) is available only for low-rise multifamily buildings.
+This topic builds on the 2019 Title 24, Part 6 prescriptive requirements for low-rise residential buildings that allow individual heat pump water heating and heat pump space heating in both the prescriptive approach as well as standard systems in the performance approach.
+The limitation of 2019 Title 24, Part 6 is that the electric systems are part of a dual baseline approach where the baseline system mirrors the fuel of choice for the proposed design.
+Thus, a building with a proposed electric space and water heating system would be compared to a standard building with electric space and water heating, but if the proposed building uses natural gas, the standard design will use natural gas-based systems as well.
+Another limitation of the current requirement is that electric water heating as a baseline is only available for multifamily buildings with individual water heaters, while the dual baseline option for heating ventilation and air conditioning (HVAC) is available only for low-rise multifamily buildings.
 2019 Title 24, Part 6 Standards do not address central water heating for both low-rise and high-rise residential buildings.
-2019 Title 24, Part 6 also does not address electric HVAC and non-regulated end uses such as appliances and plug loads for mid-rise and high-rise residential buildings.
+2019 Title 24, Part 6 also does not address electric HVAC and non-regulated end uses such as appliances and plug loads for midrise and high-rise residential buildings.

-Local jurisdictions and efficiency advocates, including the building decarbonization groups, are increasingly proposing all-electric multifamily buildings in California.
-As of March 2020, 29 local jurisdictions have adopted or proposed local 'reach' codes that exceed the 2019 Title 24, Part 6 Standards with a specific goal of promoting decarbonization through building electrification (Building Decarbonization Coalition 2020).
-These reach codes are reacting to the need to adjust energy policies and building construction practices with the fact that the state's electricity generation, distribution, and consumption results in lower greenhouse gas and carbon emissions than those from mixed-fuel buildings that use natural gas for heating, water heating, and other end uses.
+Local jurisdictions and efficiency advocates, including building decarbonization advocates, are increasingly proposing all-electric multifamily buildings in California.
+As of November 2020, approximately 40 local jurisdictions have adopted or proposed local ordinances that exceed the 2019 Title 24, Part 6 Standards with a specific goal of promoting decarbonization through building electrification (Building Decarbonization Coalition 2020).
+These ordinances are reacting to the need to align energy policies and building construction practices with the fact that the state's electricity generation, distribution, and consumption results in lower greenhouse gas and carbon emissions than those from mixed-fuel buildings that use natural gas for space heating, water heating, and other end uses.